 8. Educational Content

 Did you know that “78% of internet users conduct product research online[?]
-That means your website stands a good chance of being a prospects’ ‘first impression.’
+That means your website stands a good chance of being a prospect’s ‘first impression.’
 That also means your new business card isn’t a business card – it’s Google.”
 Source: HubSpot People are seeking information.
 They don’t want to be sold to.
 One of the best ways to promote your business is to provide helpful information to potential customers as well as current customers.
-This can come in a variety of formats such as ebooks, newsletters, white papers, webinars, an/or videos.
+This can come in a variety of formats such as ebooks, newsletters, white papers, webinars, and/or videos.

 Website security is one of the most important parts of a well-designed site.
 According to WP White Security, “More than 70% of WordPress installations are vulnerable to hacker attacks and the total number of hacked WordPress websites in 2012 was a whopping 170,000.
 This figure is growing every year.”
 One of the best security practices for a WordPress site owner is keeping software up to date.
-To learn more about securing your WordPress website, check out WordPress Security: The Ultimate Guide.

 6. Employee Advocates